Simec Atlantis CEO Tim Cornelius thinks the firm’s share price, just seven per cent of its 2014 IPO, is “set for the mother of all corrections”.

 “As soon as we achieve financial close on Uskmouth … you will see an immediate correction.”

 Achieving financial close requires planning, permitting and consenting, which Cornelius claims are “going very well.”
 The company last week launched a pre-application consultation on its plans, which have switched away from producing the ‘subcoal’ waste-derived pellets onsite, to bringing them in via rail, which will require significant new infrastructure.
-Atlantis hopes Newport City Council will may a decision on its application by Q4 this year.
+Atlantis hopes Newport City Council will make a decision on its application by Q4 this year.

 Technology-wise, he says the burn test results, being undertaken by Mitsubishi Hitachi Power Systems Europe at the site, are due in days.
 Volume production and milling tests of the subcoal pellets were published in March.